ItsAsbreuk/itsa-gallery/src/gallery-itsaeditmodel/README.md

 Because the defaultfunctions adds the promises to eventTarget, you need to listen for these using the model.after() events, not model.on().

+##Styling
+It is recomended to include 'gallerycss-cssform', for this will lead to nice styling of the formelements.

 Examples
 --------
 [Online example](http://projects.itsasbreuk.nl/examples/itsaeditmodel/index.html)